- 20 Unique Gift Ideas for Road Trippers - November 22, 2023

 The Hocking Valley Scenic Railway has been providing rides to the public since 1972.
 The train, which is operated solely by volunteers, offers rides on Saturday and Sunday, with special daily rides during the month of October, allowing passengers to enjoy the fall foliage.
-Several tours are offered throughout the year, including specialty tours such as a Robbery Train, Santa Train and a New Year’s Eve Train that offers a pizza party for families and a Wine & Cheese car for those over 21.
+Several specialty tours are offered throughout the year, including a Robbery Train, Santa Train, and a New Year’s Eve Train that offers a pizza party for families and a Wine & Cheese car for those over 21.

-During a recent visit with my husband, I selected the longest, East Logan train ride abroad the HVSR.
+During a recent visit with my husband, I selected the longest, East Logan train ride aboard the HVSR.
 The ride lasts just over two hours, departing from the Nelsonville Depot.
-It makes its way through several once booming towns that thrived during the coal mining and brick making eras, before returning past the station to stop at Robbins Crossing, an outreach of Hocking Hills College.
+It makes its way through several once-booming towns that thrived during the coal mining and brick making eras, before returning past the station to stop at Robbins Crossing, an outreach of Hocking Hills College.

 I’d heard of Nelsonville for years from my late grandmother who had grown up in Ohio’s Appalachia region.
 Her father, who I never met, had worked in the coal mines, which she frequently spoke of.

-It was interesting to hear the narrator on the train share the history of the area and as I gazed out the window, I imagined what it would have been like for my grandmother to grow up in the gentle rolling hills of southeastern Ohio during the 1930’s.
-I sat back, took in the view and soaked up my history lesson for the day.
+It was interesting to hear the narrator on the train share the history of the area.
+As I gazed out the window, I imagined what it would have been like for my grandmother to grow up in the gently rolling hills of southeastern Ohio during the 1930s.
+I sat back, took in the view, and soaked up my history lesson for the day.

-The train passed the ruins of this brick kiln, part of the old Nelsonville Brick Company, which operated from about 1890 to the late 1930’s.
-The brick company was recognized around the world after taking first prize in the World’s Fair in St. Louis in 1904 for the Nelsonville Brick.
-The popular paver brick was used to build sidewalks, roads and buildings until its decline at the start of WWI.
+The train passed the ruins of this brick kiln, part of the old Nelsonville Brick Company, which operated from about 1890 to the late 1930s.
+The brick company was recognized around the world after taking first prize in the 1904 World’s Fair in St. Louis for the Nelsonville Brick.
+The popular paver brick was used to build sidewalks, roads, and buildings until its decline at the start of WWI.
 It was slowly replaced by concrete and asphalt.
 Today, you’ll find the ruins of the factory along Highway 278.